Reading: History of learning to read

 Government-funded research on reading instruction in the United States and elsewhere began in the 1960s.
 In the 1970s and 1980s, researchers began publishing studies with evidence on the effectiveness of different instructional approaches.
 During this time, researchers at the National Institutes of Health (NIH) conducted studies that showed early reading acquisition depends on the understanding of the connection between sounds and letters (i.e. phonics).
 However, this appears to have had little effect on educational practices in public schools.

 In the 1970s, the whole language method was introduced.
 This method de-emphasizes the teaching of phonics out of context (e.g. reading books), and is intended to help readers "guess" the right word.
 It teaches that guessing individual words should involve three systems (letter clues, meaning clues from context, and the syntactical structure of the sentence).
 It became the primary method of reading instruction in the 1980s and 1990s.
 However, it is falling out of favor.
-The neuroscientist Mark Seidenberg refers to it as a "theoretical zombie" because it persists in spite of a lack of supporting evidence.
-It is still widely practiced in related methods such as sight words, the three-cueing system and balanced literacy.
+The neuroscientist Mark Seidenberg refers to it as a "theoretical zombie" because it persists despite a lack of supporting evidence.
+It is still widely practiced in related methods such as sight words, the three cueing system and balanced literacy.

-In the 1980s the three-cueing system (the searchlights model in England) emerged.
 According to a 2010 survey 75% of teachers in the United States teach the three-cueing system.
 It teaches children to guess a word by using "meaning cues" (semantic, syntactic and graphophonic).
 While the system does help students to "make better guesses", it does not help when the words become more sophisticated; and it reduces the amount of practice time available to learn essential decoding skills.
 Consequently, present-day researchers such as cognitive neuroscientists Mark Seidenberg and professor Timothy Shanahan do not support the theory.
 In England, synthetic phonics is intended to replace "the searchlights multi-cueing model".

 In the 1990s Balanced literacy arose.
 It is a theory of teaching reading and writing that is not clearly defined.
 It may include elements such as word study and phonics mini-lessons, differentiated learning, cueing, leveled reading, shared reading, guided reading, independent reading and sight words.
 For some, balanced literacy strikes a balance between whole language and phonics.
 Others say balanced literacy in practice usually means the whole language approach to reading.
 According to a survey in 2010, 68% of K–2 teachers in the United States practice balanced literacy.
 Furthermore, only 52% of teachers included phonics in their definition of balanced literacy.

 In 1996 the California Department of Education took an increased interest in using phonics in schools.
 And in 1997 the department called for grade one teaching in concepts about print, phonemic awareness, decoding and word recognition, and vocabulary and concept development.

-By 1998 in the U.K. whole language instruction and the searchlights-model were still the norm, however there was some attention to teaching phonics in the early grades, as seen in the National Literacy Strategies.
+By 1998 in the U.K. whole language instruction and the searchlights model were still the norm; however, there was some attention to teaching phonics in the early grades, as seen in the National Literacy Strategies.

-21st century

-Beginning in 2000, several reading research reports were published: